birtnieva/GettingAndCleaningData/CodeBook.md

 #### Features

-The complete list of variables of each feature vector are the following:
+The complete list of variable names of each feature vector are the following:

 1. tBodyAcc-mean()-X    | 282. fBodyAcc-energy()-X
 :---                     | :---